mattkimber/openttd_villages_is_villages/readme.txt

   expect a large tax bill every January!
 This significantly reduces the advantage for a player who leaves a profitable company running without continuing to invest in their network.
+* Infrastructure Cost Modifier increases the amount by which infrastructure costs scale by, where 100 is no change, and 200 is the original cost squared (which is a huge increase, and almost certainly impractical for gameplay).
+Values in the range 101 to 105 are recommended, where 105 is equal to (original infrastructure cost) ^ 1.05.
+This setting can be used to increase the challenge of operating a large network, and encourages careful usage of the existing routes over creating new ones.
+It can also be reduced below 100 for an easier game.

 == Large Maps ==